Hackthings/hackthon-follow-the-money/README.md

 # Hack Fargo Hackathon November 2015

 ### Summary:
-**Hypothosis:** Incomes distributions in Fargo would not be equally spread across town.
+**Hypothosis:** Incomes distributions in Fargo will not be equally spread across town.

 **Questions:**

 1. If the hypothesis is true does income move through the city over time?